Setting up a mandrake Linux PC to

-Each interface on your network must have a different IP address from
+Each interface on your network must have a different IP address.
+The

 usual numbering schemes for private networks are 192.168.x.x or

-your ISPs nameserver IP address (get it from your ISPs web site or a
+your nameserver IP address (get it from your ISP)

 You will need to be root (administrator) to edit the files here.